 Types of Credit Card Factoring for a Small Business

 There are many ways to engage in this activity, but only one of them is legal.
 Others may fall into the category of money laundering.
-We’ll now go through the basics of it.
+We’ll now go through the basics to help you understand the issue better.

 Using Credit Card Factoring for Business Funding

-This kind of loan is called a merchant cash advance.
+This kind of loan is called a merchant cash advance, and it’s a legal form of credit card factoring.
 With it, you get an agreed-upon sum of cash from a lender in advance and repay him by giving a percentage of every credit card transaction until the debt is repaid in full.

 Not So Legitimate Uses of Factoring

-All other possibilities can fall into this category.
-One of the most common is when one company uses another’s account or accounts for cashless payment processing because its sales are low and its own merchant account is deemed too costly.
-Or it can happen by accident if a company grows so large that some payments have to be made via third-party accounts without the knowledge of the account holder.
+All other possibilities can fall into the non-legitimate category.
+One of the most common scenarios of credit card factoring is when one company uses another’s account or accounts for cashless payment processing because its sales are low and its own merchant account is deemed too costly.
+Also, this can happen by accident if a company grows so large that some payments have to be made via third-party accounts without the knowledge of the account holder.

-How to Notice Scam and Avoid Any Unwanted Obligation or Cost
+How to Notice Scams and Avoid Any Unwanted Obligations or Costs?

-In the grand scheme, your part would be to open a merchant account for them and do the paperwork for it — what is called being a “signer.”
-After that, you should just lay back and take your cut from the revenue.
-Easy money, they would say.
-Sometimes they might go the extra mile in presenting it all as a perfectly legitimate endeavor, but if it sounds, smells, and looks fishy, then it probably is.
-You simply cannot know whether your newly found associate uses your business for money laundering or if he uses your processing system for transferring funds from stolen credit cards.
+If you play along with the fraud, your part would be to open a merchant account for them and do the paperwork for it.
+This is something that’s called being a signer.
+After that, you just have to lie back and take your cut from the revenue.
+Easy money, as some would say.
+Sometimes they might go the extra mile in presenting it all as a perfectly legitimate endeavor.
+However, if it sounds, smells, and looks fishy, then it probably is.
+You simply cannot know whether your newly found associate uses your business for money laundering or if they use your processing system for transferring funds from stolen credit cards.

-Negative consequences for illicit activities can be numerous.
+Negative consequences for illicit activities can be numerous, as you might have suspected.
 They can affect the entirety of your life, both personally and business-wise.
 Here are just some of them.

 Direct Financial Harm

 As a signer, you are responsible for all the card transactions that go through the factoring merchant accounts.
 You may wake up one day to learn that illegal transactions amount to many thousands of dollars.
 That, as well as all potential chargebacks, ends squarely on your head.
-And it may be too late to come clean at that point, for your associate will probably be off the grid, with the company’s door safely locked.
+And it may be too late to come clean at that point, for your associate will probably be off the grid by then.

 Long-Term Risks and Effects on Your Businesses